Director:

 Administration: Rachel Stevens, RHNRead about Rachel

-Rachel is on maternity leave as of September 2022!
-All the best Rachel!
-Rachel is a mother to five young children.
+Rachel is a mother to six young children.
 The majority of her time is committed to homeschooling, a great passion of hers.
 With a background in nutrition, she enjoys creating healthy meals to feed her growing brood.
 Rachel has completed Livingworks's Applied Suicide Intervention Skills Training and is a regular volunteer with her church community.
 Camping, reading, painting and board games keep Rachel occupied in her spare (ha!) time. |